 - Offer valuable information about things your customer cares about.
 This doesn’t have to directly relate to sales, but should have something to do with your industry.

-By following these retention strategies for customers, you’ll be well on your way to growing your business at an exponential rate.
+By following these retention solutions, you’ll be well on your way to growing your business at an exponential rate.
 You’ll never regret the investment in your customers, because they’ll pay you back by bringing their friends, spending more money, and sticking around for years to come.

-To learn more about effective customer retention strategies, contact ROI Call Center Solutions.
+To learn more about effective customer retention solutions, contact ROI Call Center Solutions.
 We offer free consultations to help any business reduce costs and improve customer relationships.